haoqichen20/phuego/docs/source/usage_cli.rst

 (pagerank) within each layers.
 Users can provide their own definition of layers, as well as running the method with one or two layers where they see fit.

-The layers can be defined as a tab-delimited text file, with row1 as layer1 and row2 as layer2, and the layer name in the first column.
+The customized layer definition can be provided as a tab-delimited text file, with the first row as layer1 and the second row as layer2, and the layer namesin the first column.
 Uniprot ID of proteins should be used.
 For three layer classification, define two layers and other proteins will be classify as a third layer.
-If one layer is provided, a two layer classification will be made.
+For two layer classification, define one layer only.
+If the user wish to test the list as one layer, this is available through the -ld parameter.

+Format of layer definition:

 .. code-block::

    layer1_name uniprotID_1 uniprotID_2 uniprotID_3
    layer2_name uniprotID_4 uniprotID_5 uniprotID_5

-And it can be run with the following:
+Example code:

 .. code-block:: bash

+   # Run with customized layers
+   phuego main\
+    -sf "path/to/support_data_folder/"\
+    -rf "path/to/desired_result_folder/"\
+    -tpath "path/to/protein_list.txt"\
+    -ld "custom"\
+    -ldpath "path/to/layer_definition.txt"

+   # Run as one layer.
+   phuego main\
+    -sf "path/to/support_data_folder/"\
+    -rf "path/to/desired_result_folder/"\
+    -tpath "path/to/protein_list.txt"\
+    -ld "one"

 .. _remove_perturbed_node: